byfnoel/byfnoel/README.md

 ## Hi there 👋

 My name is Francisco Noel.
-I love building secure and fast software systems.
+I am a computer science student at University of Massachusetts Boston.

 - 🔭 I like contributing to the rust ecosystem.
 - 🌱 My interests - Systems Programming, Backend Systems, Infrastructure.